UNESCO World Heritage

 Get an early start to be first on scene at the colorful floating village of Damnoen Saduak.
 In the afternoon photograph monks in orange robes in an exquisite, little visited temple setting.
 Afterwards hit the craftsmen streets of Ban Bat.
-Tonight is a special New Year’s Eve dinner, followed by champagne & a river temple fireworks shoot from a private lux location.
+Tonight is a special New Year’s Eve dinner on the river, followed by drinks & Wat Arun fireworks shoot* from a private lux balcony location.

 Day 3 – Bangkok – Ayutthaya World Heritage SiteWat Po & Temple Ruins